sudiptog81/ducs-voting-system/README.md

 This repository contains the source code for the voting system used for DUCSS Elections 2023.
-It was built on top of Next.js and uses Prisma as an ORM for the database.
+It was built on top of the Next.js framework and uses Prisma as an ORM for the database.
 The databases used were PostgreSQL for deployed instances and SQLite for offline instances.

 ## Features